Mohan-10-15/NetworkPacketAnalyzer/README.md

 Runs on any Windows PC

-📌 Recommended: upload the EXE using GitHub Releases.
+📌 Recommended: Upload the EXE using GitHub Releases.

 📊 Output & Reports